Microsoft is readying a major update to Office.

-The difference between Office 365, which is a continually-updated, cloud-based version of Office, the upcoming Office 2019 will be aimed at people who aren't ready to move to the cloud.
-It also includes features for enterprise users who use Excel and PowerPoint frequently, as well as features that IT departments will love.
+The difference between Office 365, which is a continually-updated, cloud-based version of Office, and the upcoming Office 2019, is that the latter be aimed at people who aren't ready to move to the cloud.
+It also includes features for enterprise users who use Excel and PowerPoint, as well as features that IT departments will love.

 - Microsoft Office is now available in the Windows Store

 - This Microsoft app uses Cortana tech to add voice

 Microsoft highlighted service enhancements that include updates to IT manageability, usability, voice, and security.
 As for the regular consumer, Microsoft discussed new Windows Ink-related features in Office 2019, like pressure sensitivity, tilt effects, and ink replay, all of which will allow you to jot notes and draw on documents.

 There's also new formulas and charts for powerful data analysis in Excel.
 In other words, Microsoft has made it clear that Office 2019 will cater to businesses that aren’t using Office 365, but it'll still have features for everybody else.
 The company said it will detail more features in Office 2019 in the coming months.